 - 4.9 9.
 Dine in one of the famous restaurants of Coyoacan

 - 4.10 10.
 Have a drink in one of the bars of Coyoacan

-My husband, who is originally from Mexico City says that Coyoacan is one of the safest and most touristic districts of Mexico City or CDMX (Ciudad de Mexico).
-I actually spent most of my time in Mexico City in Coyoacan and I liked it a lot: so cheerful and crowded, with plenty of restaurants, bars, street food, markets and lovely colorful streets!
+Pepe, who is originally from Mexico City says that Coyoacan is one of the safest districts of Mexico City or CDMX (Ciudad de Mexico).
+I actually spent most of my time in Mexico City in Coyoacan and

 Coyoacan is full of small and middle sized parks.
 If you just keep walking around, you will encounter at least 3 or 4 parks.
 Also, another thing that Coyoacan is famous for is its colorful bright streets.
 The colorful streets of Coyoacan were the reason we decided to do a small photo session there.
 Just look at the streets.
 There are so fabulous!

-We also took some wedding photos in Coyoacan, Mexico City.
+We also took our wedding photos in Coyoacan (here’s the post about our wedding in Mexico).
 Our wedding took place in the afternoon, but quite early – at 1:30 pm, so once the makeup and hair were finished, we rushed to the streets of Coyoacan to take few shots with our photographer.
 He took some really awesome photos during our special day.
 I will probably tell you about my wedding in one of the next posts.

 1. Head to the artisan market near Jardin Centenario